loader: biosdisk interface should be able to cope with 4k sectors

 Tested on one system with 2x ssd for boot and 8TB disks for data pool, however, since only 22 disks from 32 were visible for data pool, we were unable to confirm the pool readability.

-Updated by Tobias Husmann almost 4 years ago
+Updated by Tobias Husmann about 4 years ago

 For the notes and for ppl having same problems: